roguh/pandoc-resume/README.md

-# Pandoc Résumé
+# Pandoc-Résumé

-This is a pandoc template for building a résumé.
+This is a set of files to help with writing a résumé in multiple formats while preserving style.
-Pandoc can convert `resume.md` into a PDF, a DOCX, and an HTML file with similar styles.
+Pandoc converts `template.md` into a PDF, a DOCX, and an HTML file with similar styles.

 ## Usage

-Edit `resume.md` to add content.
+Edit `template.md` to add content.
 Edit `style.css` to change the HTML style and `reference.docx` for the DOCX style.

-Run one of these commands to generate output:
+Run one of these commands to convert `template.md`:

 ```
-build.sh pdf
+build.sh template pdf
-build.sh docx
+build.sh template docx
-build.sh html
+build.sh template html
 ```

-Run `all.sh` to generate all outputs.
+Run `all.sh template` to generate all outputs.
 You can also convert the DOCX into a PDF.